openshift/console/README.md

 This will include the normal k8s CRUD tests and CRUD tests for OpenShift resources.

-#### Using specific version of Chrome browser
+#### Using specific version of Chrome browser (Linux only)

 Integration tests are run in a headless Chrome driven by a [ChromeDriver](https://chromedriver.chromium.org/downloads).
 Each ChromeDriver supports specific Chrome versions.

-By default test use the Chrome browser installed by the system, it is also possibly to [download](https://www.chromium.org/getting-involved/download-chromium) a specific version of Chrome browser by setting a [branch position](https://omahaproxy.appspot.com/) and sha256sum (of zip package) using environment variables.
+By default test use the Chrome browser installed by the system.
+On Linux systems, it is possible to [download](https://www.chromium.org/getting-involved/download-chromium) a specific version of Chrome browser by setting a [branch position](https://omahaproxy.appspot.com/) and sha256sum (of zip package) using environment variables.
-Downloading chrome requires `curl`, `unzip` and `sha256sum` command line utilities installed.
+Downloading chrome requires `curl`, `unzip`, and `sha256sum` command line utilities installed.

 ```
 # # For Chrome Version 76.0.3809.0 (Developer Build) (64-bit)